Mastercard Foundation scholar Dorcas Falodun advocates for young carers in Nigeria

 BSc MSc MPhil PhD

-Leo is a University Lecturer in Applied Economics at the Department of Land Economy, University of Cambridge.
+Leo is an Associate Professor in Applied Economics at the Department of Land Economy, University of Cambridge.

 Leo’s research interest include impact evaluation of environmental policies and valuation of ecosystem services in both rural and urban contexts, using applied economic methodologies such as micro-econometrics and economic experiments.
 The geographic focus of his research includes China, Africa and other regions.
 He has worked on a number of research projects in collaboration with international organisations and government bodies.